tonymtz/tomatoro/README.md

 * `npm run dev` - Build and start the app in dev mode at http://localhost:3000
 * `npm run test` - Run the tests
 * `npm run lint` - Lint the code

+Husky is used to run lint and tests before commit, so you don't need to worry about it.
+It also increases the version number in `package.json` and `package-lock.json` automatically.

+If you want to skip it, use `git commit --no-verify`.
+We recommend you to not do it.